runarsf/rufus/README.md

 - https://discordpy.readthedocs.io/en/rewrite/faq.html
 - https://owo.codes/EJH2/ViralBot/blob/c4d9ab60bad8032bb88a1bf07cea4d7bf7dae2f2/discordbot/cogs/mod.py

-## Prerequisites & requirements
-- docker
-- docker-compose

 ## Set up
 - **Strongly recommended**: [Add the bot](https://discordapp.com/oauth2/authorize?client_id=387390496038977536&scope=bot&permissions=2146958591) to your own server!
-- Not recommended: Run your own instance (not making instructions).
+- Not recommended: Run your own instance (not making instructions, requires a bunch of API keys).
     - git clone -b rewrite https://github.com/runarsf/rufus
 	- [Download](https://github.com/runarsf/rufus/archive/rewrite.zip) zip

 - Simply want to see the bot in action?
-[Join](https://discord.me/shindeiru) my Discord server!
+[Join](https://discord.gg/uaECMPQ) my Discord server!
-    - This has the added bonus of constant status updates on how the bot is doing.
+    - This has the added bonus of constant status updates on how the bot is doing. (git and travis-ci)

+## Prerequisites & requirements
+### <sup>if you really want to run your own instance</sup>
+- docker
+- docker-compose
+- python 3.6+

-## Usage
+## About / Usage
 - Run `>help` in a channel in which the bot has access to.
-- This bot uses the server-side `admin` role to use commands like ban, kick, invite etc.
+- This bot uses the server-side `admin` role to give access to a few server-administrating commands.
+- All bot-PMs, commands and mentions will be logged, the logfile is cleared regularly.
+The logfile is only read if something has happened to the bot or for debugging purposes.

 <br><br>
 [![GitHub followers](https://img.shields.io/github/followers/runarsf.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/runarsf?tab=followers)